LIAAD/Tweet2Story/README.md

 A big thanks to my colleague Pedro Mota for helping with the structure of the framework.
 And a word of thanks and appreciation to Inês Cantante for providing the annotations of the news articles in the gold annotations dataset.

+A special thanks to Dyaa Albakour from Signal AI for making their dataset available to us and for readily answering our questions accurately.

 ## Contact

-For further information related to this dataset please contact Vasco Campos using the e-mail address <vasco.m.campos@inesctec.pt>.
+For further information related to the contents of this repository (dataset or framework) please contact Vasco Campos using the e-mail address <vasco.m.campos@inesctec.pt>.